samklr/cdc-musing/README.md

 Wait for the platform to be built.
 You might want to change your debezium docker container to another container, as this is a custom build.

-You'll have a Confluent platform with 1Zk, 1 kafka broker, a container with Kafka connect
+You'll have a Confluent platform with 1 Zk, 1 kafka broker, a container with Kafka connect

 Wait until Connect is fully online at http://localhost:8083/connectors/